-- 1 Shows information about the NGFW Engine Allows you to upgrade the NGFW Engine.
-Managing dynamic update packages is not yet supported. - 2 Links to pages in the online Help that help you get started with the Forcepoint NGFW Manager and the VPN Broker. - 3 Commands for controlling the operation of the NGFW Engine
+- 1 Shows information about the NGFW Engine Allows you to manage dynamic update packages and upgrade the NGFW Engine. - 2 Links to pages in the online Help that help you get started with the Forcepoint NGFW Manager and the VPN Broker. - 3 Commands for controlling the operation of the NGFW Engine